ejpring/docker-centos-streams/centos7-streams42-dev/README.md

 To build the container, Docker will need access to an HTTP server where subsets of IBM Streams have been stored.
 See ['centos7-base'](../centos7-base) for instructions on preparing subsets of IBM Streams.

-Building the container will take about XXX minutes with a fast network connection.
-It will be about XXX GB in size.
+Building the container will take about 16 minutes with a fast network connection.
+It will be about 5.3 GB in size.

 ### quick start procedure